intel-analytics/ipex-llm/docs/readthedocs/source/doc/DLlib/Overview/nnframes.md

 `NNEstimator` supports different feature and label data types through `Preprocessing`.
 During fit (training), NNEstimator will extract feature and label data from input DataFrame and use the `Preprocessing` to convert data for the model, typically converts the feature and label to Tensors or converts the (feature, option[Label]) tuple to a BigDL `Sample`.

 Each`Preprocessing` conducts a data conversion step in the preprocessing phase, multiple `Preprocessing` can be combined into a `ChainedPreprocessing`.
 Some pre-defined
-`Preprocessing` for popular data types like Image, Array or Vector are provided in package `com.intel.analytics.zoo.feature`, while user can also develop customized `Preprocessing`.
+`Preprocessing` for popular data types like Image, Array or Vector are provided in package `com.intel.analytics.bigdl.dllib.feature`, while user can also develop customized `Preprocessing`.

 NNEstimator and NNClassifier also supports setting the caching level for the training data.
 Options are "DRAM", "PMEM" or "DISK_AND_DRAM".
 If DISK_AND_DRAM(numSlice) is used, only 1/numSlice data will be loaded into memory during training time.
 By default, DRAM mode is used and all data are cached in memory.

 By default, `SeqToTensor` is used to convert an array or Vector to a 1-dimension Tensor.
 Using the `Preprocessing` allows `NNEstimator` to cache only the raw data and decrease the memory consumption during feature conversion and training, it also enables the model to digest extra data types that DataFrame does not support currently.

-More concrete examples are available in package `com.intel.analytics.zoo.examples.nnframes`
+More concrete examples are available in package `com.intel.analytics.bigdl.dllib.examples.nnframes`

 `NNEstimator` can be created with various parameters for different scenarios.